sheeperino/SSG-custom-macro/README.md

 - To edit the coordinates again you can press LShift + F9
 - Read the comments inside the script for more info

+## Planned Features:

+- Make a GUI replacement for the setup
+- Custom number of screens for click setup when pressing a hotkey

 - Enjoy :)